 After visiting the jetty, we walked a loop through the park.
 It is not a very special park, but there are tree-covered paths lined with grassy fields, perfect for a picnic.
 After that stroll, we made our way to the bus stop and took the 856 to Marsiling MRT station.

-Would you like to walk one of our better longer hikes, check out the Southern Ridges Hike and Coney Island Hike in the south and east of Singapore.
-Or check out our interactive map of hikes in Singapore.
+If you would like to walk more interesting and longer hikes, check out the Southern Ridges Hike and Coney Island Hike in the south and east of Singapore.
+Or, check out our interactive map of hikes in Singapore.

 The official Northern Explorer Loop is 11km long one-way but we extended it to 16.7km.
 It takes 4-5 hours to walk our hike.